Interior watchdog investigating Zinke over charter flights

 A spokeswoman for Deputy Inspector General Mary Kendall said the inspector general's office was investigating Zinke's travel.
 Two Democratic members of Congress requested the investigation.

-Zinke is one of several Cabinet members facing questions about their travel after health secretary Tom Price came under criticism for using costly chartered planes while on government business.
-Price resigned on Friday.
+Zinke is one of several Cabinet members facing questions about their travel after Tom Price came under criticism for using costly chartered planes while on government business.
+Price resigned as health and human services secretary on Friday.

 Zinke said Friday that "taxpayers absolutely have the right to know official travel costs," but he dismissed criticism of his flights as "a little BS over travel."